-Indoor Natural Light Photography Tips:
+Indoor Photography Light Tips:

-- No.01Move your subject
+Move your subject around

 The first concept makes a huge difference in the variety you will be able to achieve with regard to light use.
-It can be easy to fall into the trap of thinking that your camera settings will make all the difference with regards to light use, and they are important (as a reaction to the play between subject position and light source) but moving your subject is actually the key to creating variety.
+It can be easy to fall into the trap of thinking that your camera settings will make all the difference with regards to light use, and they are important (as a reaction to the play between subject position and light source).
+But moving your subject is actually the key to creating variety.
 When photographing inside, you will almost always be able to find a deeper contrast between light and dark by moving your subject closer to the light source.

 Once you’ve tried shooting your subject from an initial vantage point, make it a point to always shoot the same set up from a different vantage point.
 Moving your position, while the subject stays in the same place, often allows for a new creative take on the scene.
 We tend to initially shoot from the expected vantage point.
 Forcing yourself to choose a different way to see the subject can create something unexpected and memorable.

-- No.03Modify the light

 Modify the light